ajsultanov/git-todo/rails-generators.md

   - `Class association(s):association_type`

 ## controller
-best for things that do not have models<br>
+>best for things that do not have models

 creates:
 - controller file
 - adds routes in config/routes